mjspriggs/overview/glossary/glossary.md

 Tangible or intangible goods, services, or property represented as an entity that is traded on a blockchain network.

+### attachment
+{: #x2014428}

+In Security and Compliance Center, the connection between a profile and scope.

 ### attribute
 {: #x2000252}